2026 IPREM: €600/month · €7,200/year (14 payments)

 • Never pay unofficial intermediaries who claim to “sell” appointments — this is fraud

-Who Is Arraigo Social Best For?
+Who Is Arraigo Sociolaboral Best For?

 • Have been living in Spain continuously for at least 2 years without legal residency status